 - Setting and tracking local business diversity goals to support our global I&D objectives

-- Measuring and monitoring employees’ sense of belonging through global surveys, followed by development of local and global action plans
+- Measuring and monitoring employees’ senses of belonging through global surveys, followed by development of local and global action plans

 Broadening our approach to I&D

-- Expanding our employee resource groups dedicated to supporting women, Black, Indigenous and People of Color, veterans and employees with diverse races/ethnicities
+- Expanding our employee resource groups dedicated to supporting women, BIPOC, veterans and employees with diverse races/ethnicities

 - Implementing best practices and strategies to support employees with disabilities

-- Extending voluntary data capture in appropriate markets to include our employees’ sexual orientation and veteran status
+- Extending voluntary data capture in appropriate markets to include our employees’ sexual orientations and veteran statuses

 Increasing representation in managerial roles

-- Strengthen diversity in our global leadership training programs by ensuring that 30% of participants are diverse
+- Strengthening diversity in our global leadership training programs by ensuring that 30% of participants are diverse

 - Enabling minority employees to take full advantage of career growth opportunities at KBR by supporting local coaching, mentoring and sponsorship programs